 If you are wanting more details on your map, you can create a map in your Google account and that way you can color code items saved so you can easily see food, shopping, sights.
 Below is an example of my Barcelona map I created.
 Feel free to save this for your next trip there!

-So that is how I plan my travel itinerary.
-It can sound exhausting but I found that I get so much more out of my trips when I do some proper digging.
-If you would like to see how to access these maps offline I have just the article for you.
+That is how I plan my travel itinerary.
+It can sound exhausting but I found that I get so much more out of my trips when I go through these steps.